aatishlobo/group-assignment-1-data-collection-and-automation-banky/README.md

 By leveraging sources like arXiv (academic research papers) and web/Reddit articles, we aim to capture both the research trends (cutting-edge ML categories, volume of publications, author activity) and community discussions (relative popularity of topics over time).
 Together, these data streams provide a more complete view of the current AI/ML landscape.

-This project is a work in progress, developed by team members A, B, C, D, and E.
+This project is a work in progress, developed by team members Aatish Lobo, Borna Karimi, Jade Tseng, Kayvan Zahiri, and Niki Naderzad.

 ## Goals